AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 ▸ **recognizeSpeech**(`parameters`): `Promise`<[`ok`](../modules/index.types.default.md#ok-1)\>

 Recognizes speech in a video note or a voice note message.
-The message must be successfully sent and must not be scheduled.
-May return an error with a message "MSG_VOICE_TOO_LONG" if media duration is too big to be recognized
+The message must be successfully sent, must not be scheduled, and must be from a non-secret chat

 #### Parameters